Umuzi-org/tech-department/content/topics/unit-testing/_index.md

   - Naming conventions: in general, be careful with your naming conventions. make sure your naming convention consistent, names should be more descriptive.
   - Keep good directory structure and delete all junk files.
   - Avoid messy indentation (install prettier).
-  - your tests need to use:
+  - Test for errors/exception, to do that your tests need to use:

       Javascript:
       ```js